veikman/dmote-keycap/doc/param.md

 above:

 * `:alps`: ALPS-like designs, including Matias.
-* `:mx`: Cherry MX and designs with very similar upper bodies.
+* `:mx`: Main representation of Cherry MX and similar designs.
-* `:kailh-box`: Kailh BOX series designs, including BOX Silent.
+* `:rect-mx`: An alternative representation of Cherry MX.

+The difference in shape between `:mx` and `:rect-mx` is that keycaps for the `:mx` style have a cylindrical stem, while keycaps for `:rect-mx` have a cuboid stem, that is a stem with a rectangular footprint.

-For MX clones, you may want to prefer `kailh-box` over `mx`.
-Both are known to work with Gateron’s KS-3 series.
-In Kailh’s PG1511 series, only the BOX subtype (e.g. CPG151101F) requires `kailh-box`, but the rest seem to work with `kailh-box` too.
+Both `:mx` and `:rect-mx` are known to work with genuine MX switches and Gateron’s KS-3 series.
+In Kailh’s PG1511 series, only the BOX subtype (e.g.
+CPG151101F) requires `:mx`.
 Be aware that some PG1511 switches feature shorter travel.
+There are no known types switches that require `:rect-mx`, but there is more material in a `:rect-mx` stem, which can make it more sturdy.

 Minor differences in the lower body of switches, such as plate mount versus PCB mount, and lateral recesses on some MX-like switches but not on others, are not